ethersphere/swarm-kubernetes/USER-GUIDE.md

 # Start tiller in your namespace
 helm init --service-account tiller --tiller-namespace $NAMESPACE

-# Install sample Swarm chart
+# Install sample Swarm chart.
+It may take longer, like a couple of minutes
 helm --tiller-namespace=$NAMESPACE \
      --namespace=$NAMESPACE \
      --name=swarm install ethersphere-charts/swarm \